celestiaorg/docs/developers/blobstreamx-proof-queries.md

 ### `attestationProof`

-This is the proof of the data root to the data root tuple root, which is committed to in the BlobstreamX contract:
+This is the proof of the data root to the data root tuple root, which is committed to in the Blobstream X contract:

 ```solidity
 /// @notice Contains the necessary parameters needed to verify that a data root tuple